 Below you will find a few examples of modern data stack setups.
 Please note that each company makes individual technology choices based on its business objectives and opportunities.
 So you may find tools that haven’t been mentioned above.
 Moreover, many enterprises often invest in the custom development of software that will be tailored to their data infrastructure purposes.

 Airbnb is an online travel platform that allows people to find and rent short-term lodging in various locations around the world.
 The company uses a modern data stack to support its operations and business growth.
 It’s a combination of open-source and commercial tools designed for cloud-native environments.

 A simplified diagram shows the major components of Airbnb’s data infrastructure stack.
-Source: Medium
+Source: The Airbnb Tech Blog on Medium

 To start, Airbnb has a centralized data warehouse that is built on top of Apache Hadoop and hosted on the Amazon S3 cloud platform.
 They use Amazon’s Redshift for faster query times and to manage their massive amounts of data, Apache Hive for data processing, and Apache Airflow for data orchestration.